-There are some other factors that you should consider before you make a selection.
+There are some other factors that you should consider before you make a selection on furniture upholstery.
 These have to do with the environment in which you'll be placing your couch.
 Does your room get a lot of sun or is there any dampness?
 Are there pets who share the furniture with you?
 Does anyone suffer from allergies?

 - Fade resistance: This factor is important if it will be placed in a room that gets plenty of sunlight or close to a window.